jianyu-niu/jianyu-niu.github.io/_pages/about.md

 **Journal Reviewer**
 - IEEE Transactions on Dependable and Secure Computing (TDSC)
 - IEEE Transactions on Information Forensics and Security (TIFS)
+- IEEE Transactions on Parallel and Distributed Systems (TPDS)
 - ACM Transactions on Privacy and Security (TOPS)
 - ACM Transactions on Sensor Networks (TOSN)
 - IEEE Transactions on Services Computing (TSC)